Archaeologists have been visiting the walls on Armstrong Mountain since at least the 1970s when the last survey was conducted.

-If you grew up listening to the lore of old-timers in southern West Virginia, chances are you've heard of mysterious stone walls atop Armstrong Mountain, a stone's throw from the New River Gorge National Park and Preserve.
+MONTGOMERY, W.Va. — If you grew up in southern West Virginia, you might have heard old-timers speak of the mysterious stone walls on Armstrong Mountain, strange ruins hidden in the woods just beyond the New River Gorge National Park and Preserve.

 The locations of stone windrows on Armstrong Mountain have been mapped by Glenn A. White.

-The walls are real, though the objectives of their construction are as little-understood today as they were 200 years ago when European settlers first chanced across them in the wilderness.
+The walls are real, though the objectives of their construction are as little understood today as they were 200 years ago, when European settlers first chanced upon them in the wilderness.
 Were they enormous pens for giant livestock?
 Fortresses raised against a terrifying enemy?

 Why did the walls inspire such secrecy?